You are currently viewing Sky Lagoon: an oceanfront geothermal lagoon in Iceland (video)

 Getting to Iceland

 We used to spot flights to Iceland in the $100s roundtrip from Montreal to Toronto thanks to our beloved Icelandic ultra low-cost carrier, WOW air.
-Those are a thing of the past but we continue to spot amazing deals for all destinations; you can sign up to our free newsletter to get them once international travel resumes.
+Its successor, PLAY, now only serves the Toronto area (Hamilton), but prices are in the $300s roundtrip.
+Deals from other Canadian cities aren’t as common anymore.

 Sign up for our free newsletter